Skyline Trail For Dirt Biking

 Note: Like most National Forests, the trails and road are closed to off-road motorcycle trails riding unless specifically signed open.
 Do not count on seeing a closure sign but expect to see an open sign.
 It is your responsibility to know which trails are open to your type of vehicle.
 Lately, it has been reported that the rangers in the Wasatch-Cache National Forest have been strictly enforcing closures and issuing Federal citations which require a court apperance and $150 fine.

-Overall, Skyline Trail is the 8th most popular dirt bike trail of all 68 dirt biking rides in Utah.
+Overall, Skyline Trail is the 6th most popular dirt bike trail of all 68 dirt biking rides in Utah.
+Several of the better dirt bike trails are nearby Skyline Trail including Public Grove ORV Trail, Shoshone Trail - East, Hot Springs Raceway and Shoshone Trail - West.